mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 #### 1:22:10

-**Question**: [Roshi](glossary#roshi)?
+**Question**: Roshi?
 When I asked what the water was before, if I understood you, [it was] your explanation of what the water is.
 And what I wanted to know is, what the water is right now.

 **Katagiri**: That’s why I said the universe.
 What is right now?
 Right now, right here, doesn’t mean something limited by something which is called water.
 Right now, right here is what?
 Right now, right here is the universe.

 If you say *universe*, you are already tricked by the word universe.
 The universe is what?
 Total function of right now, right here.
 How can you see the real meaning of right now, right here, of the universe?
 Be alive, right now, right here.

 So whatever you say – “that is water,” “that is the moon” – that’s okay, according to this.
 But when you come back to the dualistic world, water is water.
 Moment is moment.
 Space is space.
 Time is time.
 Toe is toe.
 Katagiri is Katagiri.
 So, how can you know the universe?
-Using the toe, using right now, right here, *perfectly* fitting into your object.
+Using the toe, using *right now, right here*, perfectly fitting into your object.
 At that time, the universe blooms.
 [There] is one; it is not a combination of the water and the moon.

 So that’s why Dogen Zenji says, *the self is the whole universe*.
 And also, *time is being*.
 Time is not time; time is *being*.
 Time is space; space is time.